 We are not contentious about these thoughts, but really just wonder how important they may be in the sight of God.
-Herbert W. Armstrong's "The Plain Truth About Christmas" is an enon request by writing him, Box 111, Pasadena.
-California.
+Herbert W. Armstrong's "The Plain Truth About Christmas" is an enlightening booklet on this subject, and can be had on request by writing him, Box 111, Pasadena, California.

--Jack E. Jones 105 Muncey.
-San Antonio 2, Tex.
+-Jack E. Jones 105 Muncey, San Antonio 2, Tex,